ethpm/ethpm-spec/package-manifest-spec.md

 ### Version: `version`

-The `version` field declares the version number of this release.
+The `version` field declares the current version number of this package.
 This value **should** be conform to the [semver](http://semver.org/) version numbering specification.
 All manifests must **include** this field.

 * Key: `version`
 * Type: String
-* Package Manager Guide: Package Managers should validate this field conforms to the *semver* format and display a warning if it does not.

 ### Description: `description`